 In my article on Rapport With Groups, I covered how to get rapport with folks when you’re giving a presentation or leading a group.
-When you’re a member of a group, the techniques you’d use a different.
+When you’re a member of a group, the techniques you’d use are different.
 Let’s take a look…

 Picking Out The Leaders And The Most Well Liked